Randal Grichuk Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 18th in the league.

-- The Red Sox have the 23rd-ranked team ERA among all league pitching staffs (4.59).
+- The Red Sox have a 4.53 team ERA that ranks 21st across all league pitching staffs.

 - Red Sox pitchers combine to rank 22nd in baseball in home runs given up (84 total, 1.3 per game).

-- Paxton (2-1) takes the mound for the Red Sox in his sixth start of the season.
-He's put together a 3.81 ERA in 26 2/3 innings pitched, with 36 strikeouts.
+- The Red Sox are sending Crawford (1-3) out to make his fifth start of the season.
+He is 1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched.

-- The left-hander last pitched on Tuesday against the Cleveland Guardians, when he went seven innings, allowing two earned runs while giving up six hits.
+- In his most recent outing on Wednesday against the Cleveland Guardians, the right-hander threw three innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.